 All respondents started in the mail mode.
-An initial survey mailing was sent to the entire sample on July 6, 2017, containing a cover letter, questionnaire, and business reply envelope.
+An initial survey mailing was sent to the entire sample on July 18, 2018, containing a cover letter, questionnaire, and business reply envelope.
 A reminder postcard was sent to all non-responders one week after the first mailing.
-A final survey mailing again containing a cover letter, questionnaire, and business reply envelope was sent to all non-responders on July 26, 2017.
+A final survey mailing again containing a cover letter, questionnaire, and business reply envelope was sent to all non-responders on August 8, 2018.
 Copies of the cover letters for each mailing and the postcard can be found in Appendix D. All mail communications were conducted in English.
 All materials were branded using the NDE logo.
 Each mailing was prepared by BOSR and then delivered to NDE to be mailed out.

-On August 31, 2017, BOSR began calling any respondents who did not reply to the mail questionnaire in order to complete the questionnaire over the phone.
+On August 11, 2018, BOSR began calling any respondents who did not reply to the mail questionnaire in order to complete the questionnaire over the phone.
 To increase the response rate, multiple calls were made to numbers for which there was no answer.
 Additional calls were made at different times of the day and different days of the week, including the weekend, to increase the potential that a call would reach the respondent during an available time.

-All of the interviewing was completed by professional interviewers.
+Professional interviewers completed all of the interviewing.
 The interviewers were trained to use the Computer Assisted Telephone Interviewing (CATI) techniques and spent several hours of practice time becoming accustomed to using CATI before being allowed to work on research projects.
 Many of the interviewers had previous experience in telephone interviewing; several were highly skilled with many years of interviewing experience.
-Interviewers were supervised by permanent staff of the BOSR.
+Permanent staff of the BOSR supervised interviewers.
 All interviewing was done in the BOSR interviewing lab.
-BOSR supervisory staff was available during calling hours to supervise the interviewing and to answer questions.
+BOSR supervisory staff were available during calling hours to supervise the interviewing and to answer questions.
 Study-specific training was held where interviewers were given more detailed instructions on the purpose of this project as well as instruction on data-collection issues specific to this project.
 Appendix E presents the supplementary interviewer guide created for the Post School Outcomes Survey.